IonutParau/glue_lang/DOCS.md

 Returns the index of a pattern (2nd argument) inside of a string (1st argument).
 The pattern can be either another string, or a regex.
 If the pattern is neither, it'll be stringified.

+## rng-bool

+Generates a random boolean

+## rng-num

+Generates a random floating point number greater or equal to 0 but less than 1.

+## rng-str

+Generates a random string of 256 characters (only letters and digits).

+## start-timer

+Takes an ID.
+Returns the ID, but also starts a timer.

+## end-timer

+Takes an ID.
+Returns the ID, but also ends a timer.

+## time-of-timer

+Takes an ID.
+Returns the amount of milliseconds ellapsed.

+## str-has

+Returns if a string contains a match of a pattern or a substring.

+## str-starts

+Returns if a string starts with a string or pattern.

+## str-ends

+Returns if a string ends with another.

+## str-replace

+Returns a string with all matches of a pattern or all instances of a substring replaced with another string.

+## assert

+If a condition isn't `true`, it throws a specified error.
+Else, returns the result of the condition.

+## error

+Takes an error message, throws it.